IIHS awards fewer vehicles with Top Safety Pick+ over tougher criteria for headlights

 No minivans or pickups qualified for either award so far this year.

 "That could change if automakers make midyear production changes and nominate the vehicle for testing," IIHS said.
-Minivans and pickups "barely missed out" on the award due to criteria relating to pedestrian detection technology, Harkey said.
+Minivans and pickups "barely missed out" due to criteria relating to pedestrian-detection technology, Harkey said.

 To earn a 2020 Top Safety Pick+ award, vehicles must have "good" ratings in IIHS' passenger-side small overlap front, moderate overlap front crash, side crash, roof strength and head restraint tests.

-Harkey said Mazda stood out in awards this year because it applied "good" or "acceptable"-rated headlights across its entire fleet of vehicles.
+Harkey said Mazda stood out in awards this year because it applied "good" or "acceptable" headlights across its entire fleet.

 Hyundai Motor Group, including the Genesis and Kia brands, won 14 Top Safety Pick awards and three Top Safety Pick+ awards.

-In addition to the Top Safety Pick Plus winners, another 41 vehicles earned IIHS' Top Safety Pick award.
+In addition to the Top Safety Pick+ winners, another 41 vehicles earned IIHS' Top Safety Pick award.

 Fiat Chrysler and Mitsubishi failed to have any vehicle model earn either award this year.
 Ford, Volvo and BMW won Top Safety Pick awards, but no Top Safety Pick+ awards, IIHS said.
-General Motors, besides the XT6 winning a Top Safety Pick+ , won a Top Safety Pick for the Chevy Equinox .
+General Motors, besides the XT6 winning a Top Safety Pick+, won a Top Safety Pick for the Chevrolet Equinox .

 Nissan won a Top Safety Pick+ for the Maxima and a Top Safety Pick award for the Altima.

-The 64 vehicles which made the 2020 Top Safety Pick+ and Top Safety Pick lists, up 7 from 2019, can be found here.
+The 64 vehicles that made the 2020 Top Safety Pick+ and Top Safety Pick lists, up seven from 2019, can be found here.

 Twenty automakers agreed to equip virtually all passenger vehicles with automatic braking by 2022, and many are on track to beat a deadline under a voluntary commitment negotiated in 2015 by IIHS and NHTSA.